Factor X (Spanish TV series)

 Factor X is the Spanish version of the British television music competition The X Factor, created by Simon Cowell.
 The show, first aired on Cuatro between 2007 and 2008, following the British format from 2005 to 2006, with three categories, mentored by one judge each, whom choose the acts to represent the category in the live shows.
 The judges were singer and DJ Miqui Puig, music manager and headhunter Eva Perales and music radio producer Jorge Flo.
 Nuria Roca hosted the show.
 The first season was won by María Villalón.
 The second season was won by Vocal Tempo.

 On 27 September 2017, Telecinco announced the revival of the series with the production of a new season.
 It was hosted by Jesús Vázquez.
 On 19 December 2017, it was announced that the panel of mentors would consist of singer Laura Pausini, publicist and television personality Risto Mejide, radio host Xavi Martínez, and musician and music producer Fernando Montesinos.
 Nando Escribano hosted the side show Xtra Factor, which aired on Divinity.
 In 2019 it was initially announced that Telecinco renewed the series for a fourth season, but Fremantle España CEO Nathalie García stated later in the year that there were no plans for a new season.
+In January 2024, it was reported that Telecinco was once again planning to relaunch the format, with a fourth season due to begin in the spring.